ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 [on each repository individually](#installation-to-a-single-project).
 There are also instructions to [install it globally](#installation-as-a-global-hook-template)

-You will need to use of these sets of instructions to install talisman into the `as101-4-workshop` repo so that we can scan it for secrets in the exercises.
+You will need to use one of these sets of instructions to install talisman into the `as101-4-workshop` repo so that we can scan it for secrets in the exercises.

 ### Installation to a single project